Wiener--Ito integral representation in vector valued Gaussian stationary random fields

 {\it Abstract:}\/ The subject of this work is the multivariate generalization of the theory of multiple Wiener--It\^o integrals.
-In the scalar valued case this theory was described in paper~\cite{11}.
-Our proofs apply the technique of this work, but in the proof of some results new ideas were needed.
-The motivation for this study was a result in paper~\cite{1} of Arcones where he formulated the multivariate version of a non-central limit theorem for non-linear functionals of Gaussian stationary random fields presented in paper~\cite{6}.
-We found the proof in paper~\cite{1} incomplete and wanted to give a full proof.
-We did it in paper~\cite{13}, but in that proof we needed a detailed description of the properties of non-linear functionals of vector valued stationary Gaussian fields.
-Here we provide the foundation needed to carry out that proof.
+In the scalar valued case this theory was described by the author in 2014.
+The proofs of the present paper apply the technique of that work, but in the proof of some results new ideas were needed.
+The motivation for this study was a result in the paper ``Limit theorems for nonlinear functionals of a stationary Gaussian sequence of vectors'' (1994) by Arcones, which contained the multivariate generalization of a non-central limit theorem for non-linear functionals of Gaussian stationary random fields presented in a paper by R. L. Dobrushin and the author.
+However, the formulation of Arcones' result was incorrect.
+To present it in a correct form the multivariate version of the theory explained in my work of 2014 has to be worked out, because the notions introduced in this theory are needed in its formulation.
+This is done in the present paper.
+In its continuation it will be explained how to work out a method with the help of the results in this work that enables us to prove non-Gaussian limit theorems for non-linear functionals of vector valued Gaussian stationary random fields.
+The right version of Arcones' result presented also in the introduction of this work will be formulated and proved with its help in a future paper of mine.

-We start this study with the investigation of the linear functionals of vector valued Gaussian stationary fields.
-After an introduction in Section~1 we give the spectral representation of their correlation function in Section~2.
-Then we construct their random spectral measure and represent the elements of a vector valued Gaussian stationary random field as its Fourier transform in Section~3.
-We introduce vector valued Gaussian stationary generalized random fields, and prove the analogues of the above results for them in Section~4.
-We need these results in the study of non-linear functionals of vector valued Gaussian stationary random fields.